Sunday, May 24, 2009

 7. Add 1/2 cup of the Parmesan cheese and mix well.

+8. Season, to taste, with salt and pepper.
 I used way more than 1 tbsp of salt and 1/2 tsp. of black pepper.
 To me it needed it.

 9.Transfer the spinach to a baking dish and sprinkle the remaining 1/2 cup Parmesan and the Gruyere on top.